-Although Phoenix has recovered all of the jobs lost during the recession, the construction employment sector is still more than 80,000 jobs away from its previous peak.… Read More
+Although Phoenix has recovered all of the jobs lost during the recession, the construction employment sector is still more than 80,000 jobs away from… Read More

 Steady absorption with continued Phoenix growth

 The Phoenix metro area office market picked up where it left off at the end of last year.
-Built on a stable economic foundation of strong job growth and calculated construction, new office space is… Read More
+Built on a stable economic foundation of strong job growth and calculated construction, new office… Read More